Anxiety

 • Common Side Effects Include:

-• Sleep disruption without or without intense dreams.
+• Sleep insomnia, or increased sleepiness, with or without intense dreams.

 When in doubt, decrease dose and consult with a psychiatrist.